 The answer is both Yes and No.

 Yes – there is homework in the sense that people are expected to use herbs on a regular basis and apply the new skills, ideas and information presented each month.
 This may mean drinking an herb tea, making an herbal honey, preparing and using a tincture or wildcrafting a newly learned plant.
 All these activities are relevant and common every day experiences for a Community Herbalist.

 This is part of being an active learner, using direct experience and being hands-on.
 If the only herbal experience one has is sitting in class listening to a lecture, very little will be learned.
 Our time together is thought of as a jumping off point for what you do on your own time.

 Our monthly weekends are full of new information.
 Students return home on Sunday afternoon with a stack of class notes and their minds brimming with new ideas for better health.
-The four weeks between class meetings is meant as a time to reflect, ponder, experiment and apply what was presented in class.
+The time at home between class meetings is meant as a time to reflect, ponder, experiment and apply what was presented in class.

 No – there is no homework in the traditional sense: the instructor gives you a formal assignment, you go home and compete the task which is then graded.
 This type of homework is done more for the instructor and not so much for the student.
 I find this type of assignment to be less helpful.